Aliucord/plugins/README.md

 # Aliucord plugin repo

+## Builds
+Built and deployed plugins can be viewed on the [data branch](https://github.com/Aliucord/plugins/tree/data).

-This is the repo that stores all officially published and verified aliucord plugins, for both the legacy (java/kotlin) discord app, and the modern (react native) discord app.
+This is the repository that stores all officially published and verified Aliucord plugins, for both the legacy (Java/Kotlin) Discord app, and the modern (React Native) Discord app.

-The specification for everything about this repository (detailed file explanations, review process, etc) can be found in the [spec folder](spec).
+The specification for everything about this repository and the internals of publishing plugins can be (detailed explanations) can be found in the [spec](spec) folder.

 All actual plugin data is stored on the `data` branch, so it can be safely pruned if it ever gets too large.

-## Legacy plugins

-Legacy plugin data is stored in the `legacy` folder.
-This is not done yet, as modern is more of a priority.

-## Modern plugins

-Modern plugin data is stored in the `modern` folder.

 ## Licensing